linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Concentration and decentralization

+- Concentration: Data Concentration
   - Data is centrally managed by the warehouse.
 Data verification and constraints are very convenient, which helps maintain the integrity and correctness of the data
   - It completely displays the standard specifications of the data and helps to understand the data correctly and comprehensively.
+  - It is conducive to obtaining comprehensive information and optimizing the system from a global perspective as the basis for unified scheduling.
+  - When debugging, you can easily save the global information of the warehouse when it is running, and analyze the cause of the failure.
   - The maintenance cost is the smallest and the management is the simplest.

+- decentralization: independent and parallel execution units (workshops)
   - Data processing is independently produced by each workshop, there is no interaction between each workshop, and each workshop is only responsible for the warehouse.
   - Scheduling workshops to complete system tasks with the most optimized algorithm, which is the responsibility of `the scheduling function of warehouse`.

 #### Level chain